 But which Bible should you choose?
-Which is translation of the Bible is best?
+Which is the best translation of the Bible?
 There are a wide variety of Bible translations available.
-Different versions prioritize different elements of translation practices, with some more focused on staying true to the original text and others prioritizing being easier to read.
-It can feel daunting to determine which translation is right for you.
-Let’s take a look at the kinds of Bible translations out there and consider their strengths and weaknesses.
+Different Bible versions prioritize different elements of Bible translation practices, with some more focused on staying true to the original text and others prioritizing being easier to read.
+It can feel daunting to determine which Bible translation is right for you.
+Let’s take a look at the kinds of most accurate Bible translations out there and consider their strengths and weaknesses.

 Types of Bible Translations

 Broadly speaking, Bible translations can be divided into four categories: Word-for-Word translations, Meaning-for-Meaning translations, Thought-for-Thought translations, and Paraphrase translations.
-What sets these translations apart?
+What sets these translation styles Bible apart?

-Word-for-Word translations, also known as “formal equivalence translations”, attempt to remain as close to the original text of scripture (written in Hebrew, Aramaic, and Greek) as possible.
-The goal of these translations is to preserve the accuracy of language.
-This can result in a Bible translation that is good for deep study but is a bit difficult to follow for new or casual readers.
+Word-for-Word translations, also known as “formal equivalence translations”, attempt to remain as close to the original text of scripture (originally written in original Hebrew, Aramaic, and Greek) as possible.
+The goal of these translations is to preserve the accuracy of the original language.
+This can result in the most accurate Bible translation that is good for deep study but is a bit difficult to follow for new or casual Bible readers.
 The original languages of the Bible use different idioms and speech patterns than we use today.
-In a translation focused on remaining close to the original languages, these idioms and patterns can feel slightly unfamiliar.
-But if you want a Bible with less modern interpretive license, this might be the type of translation for you.
+In a Bible translation focused on remaining close to the original languages, these idioms and patterns can feel slightly unfamiliar.
+But if you want a Bible version with less modern interpretive license, this might be the type of Bible translation for you.

 If you are looking for a Word-for-Word translation, try the New American Standard Bible (NASB), the English Standard Version (ESV), or the King James Version (KJV).

 The second major category of Bible translations is Thought-for-Thought, or “dynamic equivalence translations”.
 Thought-for-Thought translations are more concerned with conveying the ideas and concepts of the original texts for modern readers.
-These translations adapt the language into more familiar modern English to make the text easier to understand and connect with.
+These translations adapt the original language into more familiar modern language to make the text easier to understand and connect with.
 The goal then is to convey the original message or intent of the primary texts, occasionally employing more interpretive license.
-These translations are great for new believers, but do sacrifice some of the word exactness of a more literal translation.
+These Bible translations are great for new believers, but do sacrifice some of the exactness of a more literal Bible translation.